expo/expo/docs/pages/versions/unversioned/sdk/device.md

 ## Installation

 This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
-It is not yet available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.
+To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-device).

 ## API